St. Louis Heights residence investigated after prostitution complaints

 The Department of the Prosecuting Attorney investigated complaints of suspected brothel Wednesday at a St. Louis Heights residence.

-A statement from the DPA said there was evidence a brothel that was shut down in Kaka‘ako had moved to the St. Louis Heights, but activity there has stopped.
+A statement from the DPA said there was evidence a brothel that was shut down in Kakaako had moved to St. Louis Heights but that activity there has stopped.

 The Prosecutor’s Office is issuing nuisance abatement letters to massage parlors and relaxation spas that are believed to be covering for prostitution.